tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

-smartphones act like an accelerant when it comes to fomo and thereby corroborate fifty-year-old mcluhan's media Theory the medium is the message in the 20th century I think therefore I am no longer applies but rather others are thinking of me therefore I am Peter sloted 36 laswell's communication model how to recognize fake news the term fake news has become ubiquitous in recent years but what is fake news basically it is an aggressive way to influence people but fake or not all news is influencing something which the inventor of public relations Edward L Bernays took full
+smartphones act like an accelerant when it comes to fomo and thereby corroborate fifty-year-old mcluhan's media Theory the medium is the message in the 20th century I think therefore I am no longer applies but rather others are thinking of me therefore I am Peter sloted

+## lasswell's communication model - how to recognize fake news

+the term fake news has become ubiquitous in recent years but what is fake news basically it is an aggressive way to influence people but fake or not all news is influencing something which the inventor of public relations Edward L Bernays took full